Sing a New Psalm:

 next lesson: For the Peace of Jerusalem Pray

-“Unlike other prayers in sacred Scripture, the prayers contained in the Psalms are not inserted into a narrative story that specifies their meaning and function.
-Instead, the Psalms are given to the believer precisely as a text of prayer.
-Since they are the Word of God, the believer who prays the Psalms speaks to God using the very words that God himself has given to us.
-Thus, in praying the Psalms we learn to pray.
-The Psalms are a school of prayer.”—Pope Benedict XVI
+“Unlike other prayers in sacred Scripture, the prayers contained in the psalms are not inserted into a narrative story that specifies their meaning and function.
+Instead, the psalms are given to the believer precisely as a text of prayer.
+Since they are the Word of God, the believer who prays the psalms speaks to God using the very words that God himself has given to us.
+Thus, in praying the psalms we learn to pray.
+The psalms are a school of prayer.”—Pope Benedict XVI

-welcome to our in-depth study of the Psalms
+welcome to our in-depth study of the psalms

-We invite groups and individuals to check out the sample first lesson from this 28-lesson Turning to God’s Word Catholic Bible study.
-Our online study pages include additional questions, commentary, and prayers based on the Psalm texts.
+We invite groups and individuals to check out the sample Introduction and Lesson 1 from this 28-lesson Turning to God’s Word Catholic Bible study.
+Our online study pages include additional questions, commentary, and prayers based on the psalm texts.
 Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers has been granted an imprimatur.
-A digital version of this study can be purchased from our website shop.
-Volume II: Vigils, Day Prayer & Compline is scheduled for publication in 2025.
+A digital version of can be purchased from our website shop.
+Volume II covers psalms prayed at Vigils, Day Prayer, and Compline.
 If you have a Bible-related question or comment, click on one of the “ask us your question” or “what do you think” buttons on any online study page.

 open with prayer

 It’s always wise to begin any Bible study with prayer, whether reading the Scriptures alone or meeting with others in a discussion study group.
-You can pray using your own words, pray one of the Psalms in this lesson, or use one of the opening prayers on our website.
+You can pray using your own words, pray one of the psalms in this lesson, or use one of the opening prayers on our website.
 We especially like the following:

 Lord Jesus, you promised to send your Holy Spirit